 These Avians Are Residents of Tropical Forests

-Trogons live in the tropical forests of Central and Southern Africa, Southeast Asia as well as North and South America.
-Some birds from the Trogon family, like the resplendent quetzal, are found in Central America and Southern Mexico.
+Trogons live in tropical forests across Central and Southern Africa, Southeast Asia, and North and South America.

 These Tropical Inhabitants Feed on Insects and Fruits